Berdugo1994/Politicians-Election/README.md

 ![image](https://i.ibb.co/WD3h1kf/Files-List.png)

-A part from project of "Advanced Programming" course, Ben Gurion University.
-Using Observer Design Pattern, OOP, File Read and parsing to objects, Polymorphism high level implementation, pointers and many more.

 Build for running with linux terminal use makefile. optoinal- add initFile path to load your politicians and parties from text file in your running line code!